oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 ACSC guidance has been incorporated into the applications to harden the configuration and remove unneeded features, including the hardening guide for Office 365.

 Web browsers are configured to block Flash content and Java content by the Intune policies.
 Neither Flash nor Java is included in the Windows 10 SOE.
 Native Microsoft Edge advertisement blocking is enabled.
-The blueprint recommends Agencies deploy a third-party add-on to provide further advertisement blocking.
+The blueprint recommends organisations deploy a third-party add-on to provide further advertisement blocking.

 Office macros sourced from the internet are blocked and only signed macros will be allowed to execute.
 Additional macro controls are configured in the Attack Surface Rules configuration controlled by Intune.
 Users are not able to change macro settings.